lijingwang/lijingwang.github.io/_pages/opportunities.md

 - [How to be a successful PhD student](https://static1.squarespace.com/static/54b9bb6fe4b07b4a7d145b55/t/557adbffe4b08cdd585d48c2/1434115071095/2011-HowtodoaPHD.pdf), by Professor Cin-Ty Lee at Rice University

+- [Giving Shape to a Meaningful and Fulfilling Career in Science: Some No-Nonsense Advice](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2023CN000221), by Professor Kamini Singha at Colorado School of Mines

 ### About UConn and UConn Earth Sciences